 Step 3: Set Up The Turn on the Driver’s Side

-You don’t want to back up blind, even with a small trailer.
-When you park and attempt to look out the passenger side, backing up long trailers and toy haulers is much more difficult.
+You don’t want to back up blindly.
+When you park and attempt to look out the passenger side of the vehicle, backing up a trailer is much more difficult.

 When you pull up to a campsite, ensure it’s on the driver’s side of the tow vehicle.
 Then you can use your driver’s side mirror or look over your left shoulder to monitor your camper’s progress as you back in.